marca116/IFT6759/README.md

 8_remove_duplicated_answers.py : Go through all the questions in train_lcquad2_with_solved_answers, and remove all answers that are duplicated (happens the Sparql asks for 2 parts to the answer, the first part is duplicated for each second part).
 Do the same for both answer and solved_answer.
 Save to train_lcquad2_final.json.

+9_shrink_and_balance_dataset.py : Shrink train_lcquad2_final.json down to a more managable size (ex:  1.4k), while keeping the same template ratio as the original dataset (train.json).

 # Final

 The final versions of all datasets is in the "datasets" folder.